Texan cuisine: Hybrid cuisines

 Tex-Mex is the best known hybrid cuisine from Texas but there are many others with contributions from around thirty ethnic groups including Czech, Korean, and Indian.
 Korean donut shops sell jalapeño kolaches, Indians make fajitas with chutney, and Czech-Tex style hot dogs are topped with both sauerkraut and chili con carne.
 Other fusion dishes like bulgogi and banh mi burgers can be found as well.

-The origin of chicken fried steak is unknown.
+The origin of chicken-fried steak is unknown.
 The town of Lamesa, Texas is claimed as the source of the dish.
 Governor Rick Perry declared it the "birthplace of the chicken fried steak" in 2011.
 Lamesa hosts the Chicken Fried Steak Festival each April.
-Another view is that the dish developed in the cattle country of Texas and the Midwest and still another holding that it's a variation of German schnitzel.
+Other views are that the dish developed in the cattle country of Texas and the Midwest, or that the dish is a variation of German schnitzel.